The Killers (1946 film): Plot

-In the present, Reardon stakes out the Swede's old room in Brentwood.
-Dum-Dum sneaks in searching for the loot.
-Reardon confronts him, but he flees before he can be arrested.
-Reardon subsequently receives confirmation that the safe house fire occurred hours after it was alleged to have.
-With this key, he finally begins to solve the puzzle.
+In the present, Riordan stakes out the Swede's old room in Brentwood.
+Dum-Dum sneaks in to search for the loot and Riordan confronts him, but he flees before he can be arrested.
+Riordan subsequently learns that the safe house fire occurred hours after it was alleged to have, and finally begins to solve the puzzle.

-Reardon goes to visit Colfax, a successful building contractor in Pittsburgh.
-He claims no knowledge of Kitty's whereabouts.
-Reardon lies, claiming he has enough evidence to convict her.
-A short time later, Reardon receives a phone call from Kitty, who suggests they meet at a nightclub called The Green Cat.
-Once there, Kitty claims she convinced the Swede to hold up his double-crossers to get the money to rescue her from Colfax.
-She admits having swiped it and run in Atlantic City, and, believing Reardon's revelation that he has evidence against her, agrees to offer Colfax as a fall guy to save herself.
-When she excuses herself to go to the ladies' room, Al and Max arrive at the nightclub and try to kill Reardon.
-Anticipating such a confrontation, Reardon and Lubinsky manage to slay the pair.
-When Reardon goes to get Kitty he discovers she has slipped out the bathroom window.
+Riordan visits Colfax, now a successful building contractor in Pittsburgh, but Colfax claims no knowledge of Kitty's whereabouts.
+A short time later, Kitty sets up a meeting with Riordan at a nightclub.
+She claims she convinced the Swede to hold up his double-crossers to get the money to rescue her from Colfax.
+She admits having swiped it and run in Atlantic City and, believing that Riordan has enough evidence against her, agrees to offer Colfax as a fall guy.
+She later excuses herself and slips out of the bathroom window, while Al and Max arrive at the nightclub to kill Riordan.
+Anticipating such a confrontation, Riordan and Lubinsky manage to slay the pair.

-Reardon and Lubinsky pick up a police escort and head to Colfax's mansion.
-They arrive to hear gunshots as Dum-Dum and Colfax mortally wound each other in a shootout.
-Lubinsky asks Colfax, barely hanging on, why he had the Swede killed.
-Colfax admits to the contract, having feared other gang members, who knew he and Kitty were married, might just run into the Swede like he had and realize that the two had double-crossed everyone.
-Kitty, on her knees, begs Colfax to exonerate her in a deathbed confession, but he is too far gone.
+Riordan and Lubinsky pick up a police escort and head to Colfax's mansion.
+They arrive to find Dum-Dum and Colfax mortally wounding each other in a shootout.
+Colfax admits that he had the Swede killed because the Swede—or the other gang members, should they run into the Swede like he did—might eventually realize that he and Kitty, now a married couple, had planned the robbery with the intent to double-cross everyone.
+A desperate Kitty begs Colfax to exonerate her in a deathbed confession, but he is too far gone.